Wreckstation/iConsultancy/User Guide.md

 ### Search
 <img align="left" src="user guide gfx\searchUI.png"><br/><br/><br/><br/><br/>

 Searches deals by keyword.
 The dropdown lets you specify searching by:
 - **Title:** Project title.
 - **Contacts:** First name of the project's primary contact.
 - **Organization:** Name of the project's primary contact's organization.

-Search deals by keyword.
  The text input lets you specify searching by:
--  **Title:** The name of a specific Project title to search for.
+-  **Title:** The name of a specific Project title.
 - **Contacts:** Specific first name of the a project's primary contact.
 - **Organization:** Specific name of the project's primary contact's organization.